 Ensure that at least 70% of blocks in residential areas are 1.5 hectares or less and commercial blocks in non-industrial areas are 3 hectares or less

 Decrease setbacks to a maximum of 1 meter for retail, 3 meters for commercial, and 5 meters for residential

 No street should be more than 40 meters in non-industrial districts

 6.4: Auto-Free Streets

-Create auto-free streets for any combination of pedestrian, bike, or transit at an average spacing of 1 kilometer
+Create auto-free streets for any combination of pedestrian, bike, or transit at an average spacing of 1 kilometre

-- Decreases energy use: Small blocks contribute to energy savings due to less travel demand by supporting increased use of non-motorized travel modes and transit.
+- Decreases energy use: Small blocks contribute to energy savings due to less travel demand by supporting increased use of non-motorised travel modes and transit.

 - Increases retail space: Small blocks create more sidewalks, which naturally means more retail space for developers to sell.